 25 Feel-Good Movies on Netflix Canada That Will Lift Your Spirits

-Whether you’re looking to cure a case of the blues or need something to keep you going through self-quarantine, these uplifting and inspirational flicks will surely do the trick.
+Whether you’re looking to cure a case of the blues or need something to keep you going through lockdown restrictions, these uplifting and inspirational flicks will surely do the trick.

 Always Be My Maybe (2019)